 When you have project-based learning that doesn't use Solution Fluency, that drive is often missing.
 So is the right mindset.

 There are six parts to Solution Fluency—Define, Discover, Dream, Design, Deliver, and Debrief.
 All these steps, along with the skills they develop, are outlined in the Solution Fluency Quickstart Guide.
 It's a terrific companion as you dive into Solution Fluency and connect it to any project-based learning challenges in your own classroom.

 It's important to remember that the 6Ds are a non-linear cyclical process.
-That means that as Solution Fluency is applied to project based learning, its very common to revisit any or all of previous stages as new information and insights are obtained and applied to the solution.
-This kind of revision is a very proactive part of the 6Ds process, because problem solving isn't always a straightforward journey.
+That means that as Solution Fluency is applied to project-based learning, it is very common to revisit any or all of previous stages as new information and insights are obtained and applied to the solution.
+This kind of revision is a very proactive part of the 6Ds process because problem-solving isn't always a straightforward journey.

 Defining the problem is a requirement, as it's very difficult to work on any type of project without being clear on what the problem actually is.
 It's not easy to come up with a true solution to a very vague problem.
 Albert Einstein once claimed that if given an hour to solve a problem, he would spend 5 minutes on the solution, and devote the rest of that hour to defining the problem.

 Once the problem is properly defined, discovery begins.
 That puts the problem in context and provides enough background information to see how the problem applies to the rest of a person's life.
 With project-based learning, that can get overlooked because the focus is solely on the project, not how the culmination of that project will affect other areas.

 The dream comes next, as visualization is needed to come up with a solution.
 Imagining the solution—or a number of different solutions to look through—becomes the main focus in this stage.